IBM-Blockchain/HSM/Z-HSM/README.md

 # Build and push PKCS #11 proxy image

-Use these steps to build a Docker image that contains the PKCS #11 proxy that enables communications with the HSM and push it to your Docker registry.
+Use these steps to build a Docker image that contains the PKCS #11 proxy, which enables communications with the HSM, and push it to your Docker registry.

 ## Provide your HSM slot configuration